 Kalamazoo's planning staff directs future growth and redevelopment in the City through land use planning and zoning to help create a better, more sustainable community.
 The work of the Planning Division is guided by the strategic vision and master plan for the city, which is reflected and implemented through the Zoning Ordinance.

 The Michigan Planning Enabling Act requires local governments in Michigan to prepare a Master Plan (sometimes referred to as a comprehensive plan or land use plan) and specifies what must be included, how it's approved, and who has authority over the plan.
 The plan must be assessed every five years to determine if updates are necessary.
 The basic elements of a master plan include a community background & description, goals and objectives, recommendations to reach the established goals, a future land use map, and a zoning plan.
 The goals set forth in the master plan are put into practice through zoning, budget allocation, community partnerships, and city ordinances.

-Kalamazoo is currently in the process of updating its master plan.
-City staff are working with neighborhoods, community groups, businesses, residents, students, and visitors in this process to get a plan that is reflective of our communities goals, vision, and values.
-The new master plan, Imagine Kalamazoo 2025, is expected to be completed in 2017.
+Kalamazoo recently updated its master plan with the approval of Imagine Imagine Kalamazoo 2025 in 2017.
+City staff worked closely with neighborhoods, community groups, businesses, residents, students, and visitors throughout the process to get a plan that is reflective of our communities goals, vision, and values.

 The City often collaborates with community organizations, neighborhoods, and the private sector on more focused plans for a specific area or to address certain issues in the community.
 A collection of all plans and studies is available here.